 After deleting the sample comment, the next step is to delete the sample post.

-Cleaning Up WordPress – Deleting The Sample ‘Hello World’ Post
+Cleaning Up WordPress – Deleting The Sample WordPress Post

-Log into the WordPress Dashboard and click on Posts > All Posts …
+Log into your WordPress dashboard, then go to the navigation menu and click on Posts > All Posts …

 (Posts – All Posts)

 This brings you to the WordPress Posts page …

 Hover over the sample post title (Hello world!) and a menu will display.
 Click on Trash to delete the sample post …

 The sample WordPress post will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the post moved to the Trash message …